microsoft/playwright/docs/src/test-parameterize-js.md

 title: "Parameterize tests"
 ---

-You can either parameterize tests on a project level or for single tests on file level.
+You can either parameterize tests on a test level or on a project level.

 <!-- TOC -->

-## Tests
+## Parametrized Tests

 ```js js-flavor=js
 // example.spec.js